Credit Unions Credit Cards

 Features

-In terms of the essentials, you should expect to be able to make contactless payments, while enjoying security in the form of fraud prevention and zero liability.
-Compatibility with Samsung Pay, Apple Pay and Google Pay can be a bonus as well, and well worth looking out for.
+You can still find good features on credit union cards.
+You should expect to be able to make contactless payments, while enjoying security in the form of fraud prevention and zero liability.
+Compatibility with Samsung Pay, Apple Pay and Google Pay can be a bonus as well.

 Benefits

-Security: Credit unions in Australia have to abide by all the same rules and regulations as banks.
+• Security: Credit unions in Australia must abide by all the same rules and regulations as banks.
 Credit union credit cards also offer all the security features you’d expect on a credit card, including chip & PIN, fraud monitoring and zero liability on fraudulent payments.

-Philosophy: Credit unions are run differently to banks, with many going so far as to have their own philosophy regarding the way financial institutions should be run.
-For cardholders who do not like the way big banks are run, switching to a credit union could be a refreshing change.
+• Philosophy: Credit unions are run differently from banks, with many going so far as to have their own philosophy regarding the way financial institutions should be run.
+A credit union can be a refreshing change if you're fed up with how big banks are run.

-Being Part of Something: When you apply for a credit union credit card, you are essentially becoming part of something.
-Where to a big bank you are a customer, to a credit union you are a member.
+• Being Part of Something: When you apply for a credit union credit card, you are essentially becoming part of something.
+To a big bank you are a customer; to a credit union you are a member.
 This often comes with voting rights, which allows you to have a say in how your credit union is run.

 Some credit unions limit their membership to certain industries.
-So, for example, only those who currently work within a certain industry, or who used to work in that industry and have now retired will be eligible.
+So, for example, it might be the police force, a mining industry or a retail chain.
+Current and retired employees would be eligible.

 There are plenty of reasons why you might want to choose a credit union credit card.